-Christians often defend their worldly behavior (and their association with those who do) by claiming that Jesus was called "a friend of sinners" because He 'hung out' with sinners then, and would do exactly the same if He were to walk the earth today.
+Christians often defend their worldly behavior (and their association with those who do) by claiming that Jesus was called "a friend of sinners" because He 'hung out' with them, and would do exactly the same if He were to walk the earth today.
 In fact.
 (He was called a "gluttonous man and a drunkard" as well.
 Matthew 11:19).

 Sadly the subject is rarely thought through..

 There is little question that Jesus' inclusiveness was extraordinary.
-Unlike his religious contemporaries, He included among his followers those who were generally excluded from religious life and probably polite society as well.
+Unlike his religious contemporaries, He included among His followers those who were generally excluded from religious life - and probably polite society as well.
 The list included tax-collectors, sinners, lepers, and even women who were considered second class citizens.
 However, Jesus' inclusiveness was not the 'come as you are' sort - He offered these sinners something no one else had - forgiveness for their sins and a new and transformed life in God's kingdom.
 As He Himself said, He came to call sinners to repentance - not the righteous.

 See The Inclusiveness of Jesus And The Message of The Bible